yvelikova/axway-open-docs/content/en/docs/apigtw_devops/promotion_example.md

 When you have entered all the environment-specific settings for the testing environment, select **File > Save > Environment Package** in Configuration Studio.
 An environment package (`.env`) file is saved to disk.

-## API Gateway administrator deploys configuration to testing environment group
+## Deploy configuration to testing environment group

 The testing API Gateway administrator takes the policy package unchanged from the development environment created in Step 3, and the environment package created using Configuration Studio for the testing environment created in Step 4, and deploys them to the **Testing Payment API Group** using API Gateway Manager or scripts.